 With Ritt, we can

-A project manager or anyone with many closely related files that can logically be classified under more than one folder can benefit from Ritt.
+Anyone with many layers of nested folders that can logically be classified and accessed in more than one way can benefit from Ritt.
+In this use case, you would be mostly tagging folders.
 See the previous example for more information.

 Anyone who has a large portfolio of items (photos, videos, CVs, scientific data) will also find Ritt very useful.
 Say that you are a professional photographer, and you have a huge portfolio of previous work to showcase to prospective clients.
-A common folder structure to organize your portfolio is by Year/Event name.
-Say you are meeting with a new client who is interested in indoor photography in a chapel with a vintage theme.
+A common folder structure to organize your portfolio is by Year → Event name.
+Say you are meeting with a new client who is interested in indoor photography in a concert hall with a modern theme.
 You have done similar work before, but you might not remember the year or name of the project.
-With Ritt, you can create and tag the project folder or individual photos to tag trees like Location/Chapel and Theme/Vintage so that it can be easily retrieved using the intersection of those tags.
+With Ritt, you can better manage your portfolio by creating two tag trees: Location and Theme.

-Managing a portfolio of some form is very common in a diverse set of occupations.
-Some common examples include:
+Managing a portfolio of some form is very common.
+Some examples include:

 |Photographer, Videographer, Youtuber, Interior designer||Photos and videos of previous work|